-I'm in love with Winnie the Pooh.
-Thinking back, I can't remember ever NOT being in love
+really am in love with Winnie the Pooh.
+Thinking back, I can't remember ever NOT being in

 and my children are all grown.
 In fact, I have always been so drawn to Pooh that when I was

-forty years old, my mother bought me a 3-ft. tall Winnie the Pooh for Christmas.
+forty years old, my mother bought me a 3-ft.
+Pooh bear for Christmas.
 It even

+made my

-made my daughter mad, for she knew the present held a Pooh and she thought her Memaw
+daughter mad, for she knew the present held a Pooh and she thought her Memaw was playing

-was playing a trick on her, that it was really supposed to be her gift instead of mine.
-She
+a trick on her, that it was really supposed to be her gift instead of mine.
+She was wrong.

 There's just something about that silly looking bear that gets inside my heart and makes my